Confuzu/CivitAI_Image_grabber/README.md

 ```
 python civit_image_downloader.py
 ```
-The script  will ask you for a username and a timeout value.
+The script  will ask you to

+                        Choose mode (1 for username, 2 for model ID): timeout value (in seconds):
+                        image quality (1 for SD, 2 for HD): usernames (comma-separated):

-If you leave the timeout value emtpy it will use the default Timeout value 5 sec.
+If you leave the timeout value emtpy it will use the default Timeout value 20 sec.

 Optional: 2 or more Usernames which are separated with a comma